Otterpohl/Double_Pendulum/readme.md

 # Double Pendulum

-This is double pendulum simulation using rust.
+This is a double pendulum simulation using rust.
 The drawing was done with [`macroquad`](https://github.com/not-fl3/macroquad).

 ![Demo](./blob/DoublePendulum.gif)